 WordPress offers thousands of themes, plugins and features, giving you the flexibility to customise your website to fit your exact vision.
 Plus, with millions of active users and thousands of developers, you’ll be able to access plenty of guidance and support if this is your first time building a website.

 However, one downside to this huge amount of choice is that it can be difficult to hone in on exactly what you want for your website.
 Even choosing an overall theme for your website can seem impossible since there are thousands to choose from.
-In this article, we’ll discuss how you can narrow down your search for the best WordPress theme, bearing in mind your website’s needs, your target audience and your site’s appearance and functionality.
+In this article, we’ll discuss how to find the best WordPress theme for your site, bearing in mind your website’s needs, your target audience and your site’s appearance and functionality.

 What is a WordPress theme and why is it important?